Get your head around rental yield with our no-nonsense guide.

 My property is making a loss – what can I do?

 While thorough research should help ensure your property investment is a success, like any investment there are risks.
-If your buy-to-let property is vacant for any period, then it will quickly wipe out any potential gains.
+If your buy-to-let property is vacant for any period, then it could quickly wipe out any potential gains.

 If you find yourself unable to fund the mortgage, call your lender immediately, as it may be able to offer a solution such as a temporary payment holiday or to extend the term of the mortgage, thus reducing monthly payments.

 If you are forced to sell and the price of your buy-to-let property is now less than your outstanding mortgage, you will be in a state of negative equity.
-Read more about this in our guide.

 Remember, you will still need to give contractual notice to your tenant.
 Debt charities such as StepChange will offer free and impartial advice.